 It is officially the time of year when basically every day is either a holiday party or the holiday itself.
 In other words, 'tis the season for thoughtful and charming hostess gifts.
 "Thank you so much for having us!" a good hostess present says.
 Also, "Thank you for allowing us to drink red wine in your immaculate living room!"

-Now, if you are like me, you may like to imagine you are the type of person who keeps a handful of small but lovely tokens on hand; tokens harvested from your many exotic travels.
+I like to imagine I am the type of person who keeps a handful of small but lovely tokens on hand; tokens harvested from my many exotic travels.
 This would be evidence that I am the kind of person who plans in advance, and also proof that I am always thinking of others.
 I am not.
-I rarely plan in advance for anything.
+I rarely plan for anything.
 Also, I don't go that many places.

 Until then, here are 10 delightfully inexpensive hostess gifts you can order on Amazon tonight and have delivered by tomorrow.

-- Sanders Hot Fudge Sauce, $13: As a native Detroiter, I may be biased, but I feel this chocolate sauce is the key to winning friends and influencing people.
-It is fantastic on ice cream, obviously, but it is equally fantastic on fruit, or a spoon, or cake, or your fingers.
+- Sanders Hot Fudge Sauce, $9 for 10 ounces: As a native Detroiter, I may be biased, but I feel this chocolate sauce is the key to winning friends and influencing people.
+It is fantastic on ice cream, obviously, but it is equally fantastic on fruit, or cake, or a spoon, or your fingers.

-- Dulce Cocina Felt Coasters in Grey, $10 for six: These coasters are lovely and dignified and just seasonal enough to be festive (but not so seasonal you can't use them all year).
+- Dulce Cocina Felt Coasters in Grey, $10 for six: These coasters are lovely and dignified and just seasonal enough to be festive (but not so seasonal a hostess can't use them all year).

-- Sea Salt Shack Classic Variety 4-Pack, $15: This quartet of fancy sea salts is pretty and extravagant and the kind of thing you'd never buy for yourself, which is exactly what a hostess gift should be.
+- Sea Salt Shack Classic Variety Pack, $15 for four, 2-ounce bags: This quartet of fancy sea salts is pretty and extravagant and the kind of thing your friend would never buy for herself, which is exactly what a hostess gift should be.

-- Palais 'Shots' Mason Jar Shot Glasses, $14 for six: I am not a shots drinker, and still I am intensely charmed by this set of teeny-tiny Mason jars.
-Serve or store 2.4 ounces of anything!
+- Mason Jar Shot Glasses, $9.50 for six: I am not a shots drinker, and still I am intensely charmed by this rainbow set of teeny-tiny Mason jars.
+They can be used to serve or store 2.4 ounces of anything!
 Truly, who among us can resist?

-- Godiva Chocolatier Milk Chocolate Hot Cocoa Canister, $15: Unlike most drinkable indulgences, swanky hot chocolate can also be enjoyed by the under-21 set.
+- Ghirardelli Chocolate Cocoa Beverage Mix, $14 for 48 ounces: Unlike most drinkable indulgences, swanky hot chocolate can also be enjoyed by the under-21 set.

-- Monin Rose Syrup, $15: For cocktail enthusiasts, home bar beginners, and people who are really, really into their SodaStreams, a sweet floral syrup is quirky and luxurious and — unlike most wine — you can get it overnighted to your doorstep.
+- Monin Rose Syrup, $15 for 750 ml: For cocktail enthusiasts, home bar beginners, and people who are really, really into their SodaStreams, a sweet floral syrup is quirky and luxurious and — unlike most wine — you can get it overnighted to your doorstep.

-- Kufu Spiralizer Vegetable Spiral Slicer Bundle, $11: Spiralizers are fun, and useful, kind of!
+- Kufu Spiralizer Vegetable Spiral Slicer Bundle, $10: Spiralizers are fun, and useful — kind of!
 While I feel strongly that zoodles are not noodles, spiralized vegetables can delicious in their own right, and are rather satisfying to make.
 Also, they are very on-trend.